A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 These steps do not necessarily need to be completed in sequence, but all must be finalised and verified by the Australian Peppol Authority before a service provider is able to transact with an Australian business through the Peppol Network.

-**1. Submit an expression of interest
+1. Submit an expression of interest
 2. Legal Agreements
 3. Due diligence
 4. Complete the A-Z eInvoicing security questionnaire
 5. Interoperability testing
-6. Receive acknowledgment of meeting the Peppol Authority Specific Requirement**
+6. Receive acknowledgment of meeting the Peppol Authority Specific Requirement

 If you have questions on the process prior to submitting an expression of interest contact the Australian Peppol Authority via eInvoicing@ato.gov.au.